rgsoda/pypy-llist/docs/index.rst

 Copyright
 =========

-This module is copyrighted by Adam Jakubek and Rafał Gałczyński.
+This module is copyrighted by Adam Jakubek, Rafał Gałczyński and Oleksandr Pryymak.

 It is distributed under the MIT license.
 Please see the LICENSE file included in this package for more details.